- BSX Insight

 - You can do eight to fifteen reps before switching sides.
 You should do three sets for each leg.

 - Hold a weight in your hand, opposite your stepping foot, to really work your glutes.

 Another great way to warm up your glutes is with exercise bands

 - Place a small resistance band just above your knees around both legs.

 - Standing with your feet hip-width apart, place your knees in a quarter squat position.

-- Imagine that you are balancing full glass water on your head.
-Step one foot to the side, without spilling your imaginary glass of water.
+- Imagine that you are balancing a full glass of water on your head.
+Step one foot to the side without spilling your imaginary glass of water.